 Sign up to receive emails from various travel providers offering deals for flights and accommodation.
 You could even open an email account that is purely for receiving emails offering loyalty discounts, privileges and competitions.
 You may even get lucky and win a free holiday!

-Get a great holiday through a discount website.
-Or why not agree to do a house swap or swap homes with a trusted friend so everyone gets a ‘free’ holiday?
+Book a great budget holiday through a discount website.
 Borrow a campervan from a friend, or see if you can use a family members holiday house and agree to a ‘services swap’.
-For example, for a week of accommodation you could offer a year of free lawn moving or free babysitting.
+For example, for a week of accommodation you could offer six months of lawn moving or babysitting.
 Whatever works!

 Like anything, good planning will pay off.
 Save as much as you can before you go away.
 Then set a budget and stick to it.
 Try to keep an eye on your spending and balance your daily budget so you don’t end up short.
 Most of all have fun!